Great Falls Dam (Tennessee): History

-Throughout the 19th century, entrepreneur after entrepreneur attempted to harness the extraordinary hydro power potential of the Caney Fork only to be defeated by one of the volatile river's disastrous floods.
-The first major establishment to utilize the river's power at Great Falls was the Bosson Mill, a gristmill and carding factory that operated at the site across the river from the Power House from the 1860s until its destruction by a flood in 1882.
+Throughout the 19th century, many attempts were made to harness the extraordinary hydro power potential of the Caney Fork only to be defeated by one of the volatile river's disastrous floods.
+The first major establishment to utilize the river's power at Great Falls was the Bosson Mill, a gristmill and carding factory that operated at the site across the river from the powerhouse from the 1860s until its destruction by a flood in 1882.
 The most prominent venture at Great Falls Gorge was the Falls City Cotton Mill Company, which established a cotton mill and company town, Falls City, just above the gorge in 1892.
 The company turned a moderate profit until 1902, when the Good Friday Flood destroyed its toll bridge and powerhouse, and the mill was forced to close (the mill and the town's "spring castle" are still standing, however).

 By 1900, the rise of major industry in Nashville brought an increased demand for electricity.
 In 1901, Nashville entrepreneur Arthur Dyer formed the Great Falls Power Company and purchased land on the north side of the gorge with plans to build a dam.
 Dyer had trouble getting financing for the project, however, and in 1912 sold Great Falls Power to the Tennessee Power Company.
 The original plans called for a dam 110 ft high.
 At the Narrows, where the two tunnels are now located, an open channel was to be made from the Collins River to the Caney Fork.
 The water was to be carried across the gorge in a steel flume and then in an open canal across Horseshoe Bend, a distance of 1.5 mi.
 The powerhouse was to be located at least 3 mi by river below the present powerhouse.
 In so doing a total head of 235 ft would have been available; 110 ft at the dam, 75 ft between the dam and the present powerhouse and 50 ft around horseshoe bend.